 If you spend enough time in the kitchen, eventually you are going to run into the problem of converting measurements.
 Some of this comes fairly naturally - we do it in our daily lives often enough.
 One area that can be particularly tricky is measuring herbs and spices.
 They can be bought fresh, dried, minced, or frozen.
 Knowing how much to use in a recipe can be a challenge.
-For example, if your recipe calls for fresh garlic cloves and all you have is garlic powder, how do you convert the minced garlic cloves to powder measurement?
+For example, if your recipe calls for fresh garlic cloves and you don't have a head of garlic, how do you convert the minced garlic cloves to powder measurement?

 Converting herb and spice measurements doesn't need to be a pain.
 Learning a few basics will have you maneuvering recipes with ease.
 Here are some of the most common conversions.

 A large clove of garlic is equal to 1 ½ teaspoon of dried garlic, or ½ teaspoon of garlic powder.
-A smaller clove of garlic equals ½ teaspoon of garlic flakes, and 1/8 teaspoon of garlic powder.
+A small clove equals ½ teaspoon of garlic flakes, and 1/8 teaspoon garlic powder.
 But can you really ever have too much garlic?

 Ginger is a pretty easy one to convert: ½ teaspoon of fresh grated ginger is equal to a ½ teaspoon of dried ginger.
 Good to know for when you're making stir fry or sauteed vegetables.
 Next time you're at the grocery store, don't walk past those whole cloves of garlic and ginger root.
 They have seriously good health benefits that can easily be used in many recipes.